sakari/jsqc/README.md

 ## License

 See COPYING.txt for original work.
-Also included is a copy of underscore.js which has its own license and generated stuff from jasmine gem.
+Also included is a copy of underscore.js and async.js which have their own licenses and generated stuff from jasmine gem.